yuankeMiao/marmot-shop/README.md

 #### 2.2.7 Login & Register
 Since this app uses [DummmyJson](https://dummyjson.com) api for the data, we cannot change anuthong in the database, so the register will send user info to server, and receive a response.
 It means for this prototype website, we cannot login with the new user we just created.

-For login, we can use Google login or the users already in DummyJson databse, for a full list of users, please check [here](https://dummyjson.com/users).
+For login, we can use Google login or the users already in DummyJson databse.
+For a full list of users, please check [here](https://dummyjson.com/users).
 Here's some login credentials you can use:
 ```
 {
    // admin